We'll keep you up to date on our courses, scholarships and more.

 Compulsory: Successful completion of a relevant VET qualification at Certificate III level or higher.

-Applicants who have not completed secondary education, or undertaken any TAFE or university studies will not be eligible for entry into this program.
-Applicants in this category should consider a pathway program such as Federation Access Studies (FAST) Program.
+Applicants who have not completed secondary education, or undertaken any TAFE or university studies will not be eligible for entry into this course.
+Applicants in this category should consider a pathway course such as Federation Access Studies (FAST) Program.

 The application method varies depending on your circumstances, please visit our How to apply page for further information.